 MSP Contract Terms to Negotiate

 The negotiation here is twofold: first, make sure SLAs are specific and measurable, and second, make sure there's an enforcement mechanism if they miss.
-Most people focus on the first part—getting clear SLA numbers—and forget the second part.
+Most people focus on the first part and forget the second.
+According to a 2024 Channel Futures survey, roughly 40% of MSP contracts lack any financial penalty for missed SLAs.
 An SLA without enforcement is a promise the vendor can break without consequence.

 When you're defining severity levels, use your actual business context.
 What's critical to you?
 Is a complete email outage critical but a single mailbox corruption not critical?
 Is the CRM down critical but the dev environment down not critical?
 Define this clearly.
 Then attach response times and resolution times to each severity level.
-Critical should get response within 15-30 minutes and resolution within 4 hours.
-High priority should get response within 1-2 hours and resolution within 8-24 hours.
-Medium might be response within 4 hours and resolution within 24-48 hours.
-Low might be response within a business day and resolution within 3-5 business days.
+Critical should get response within 15 to 30 minutes and resolution within 4 hours.
+High priority should get response within 1 to 2 hours and resolution within 8 to 24 hours.
+Medium might be response within 4 hours and resolution within 24 to 48 hours.
+Low might be response within a business day and resolution within 3 to 5 business days.

 These numbers are negotiable.
 If the MSP says they can't commit to these response times, understand why.
 They might be realistic about the complexity of your environment.
 Some issues genuinely can't be resolved in 4 hours.
 If they push back on your timeline expectations, push back on them to explain what they can commit to and why.
 The conversation itself is valuable because you learn whether the vendor understands your environment and your needs.

 A reasonable credit structure is 5% of your monthly fee for one missed SLA, 10% for two missed, and 15% for three or more.
 This means if the MSP is missing SLAs regularly, you get meaningful financial compensation.
-Some contracts cap total credits at 25% of your monthly bill—meaning even if the MSP misses constantly, credits can't exceed 25%.
-A 25% cap still provides meaningful enforcement because it's a real financial penalty.
+Some contracts cap total credits at 25% of your monthly bill, and a 25% cap still provides meaningful enforcement because it's a real financial penalty.

 Response Time and Resolution Time Are Not the Same Thing

 This is one of the most common sources of conflict in MSP relationships.
 Response time is how fast the MSP gets back to you and acknowledges the problem.
 Resolution time is how fast the issue is actually fixed.
-They're different, and conflating them in your SLA creates false expectations.
+Conflating them in your SLA creates false expectations.

-The way to handle this is to commit to both response time and resolution time and to differentiate by severity.
-For critical issues, you might commit to responding within 15 minutes and resolving within 4 hours.
-For high-priority issues, responding within 1-2 hours and resolving within 8-24 hours is reasonable.
-For medium, responding within 4 hours and resolving within 24-48 hours.
-These are negotiable—the point is that both metrics are in your SLA and both are enforceable.
+The way to handle this is to commit to both and differentiate by severity.
+For critical issues, responding within 15 minutes and resolving within 4 hours.
+For high-priority issues, responding within 1 to 2 hours and resolving within 8 to 24 hours.
+For medium, responding within 4 hours and resolving within 24 to 48 hours.
+These are negotiable, but both metrics need to be in your SLA and both need to be enforceable.

 Ask the MSP specifically: can you commit to these resolution times?
 If they say no, understand why.
 It's legitimate to say that certain types of issues take longer because of technical complexity.
 It's not legitimate to say they can't commit to any timeline.
 A vendor that can't commit to any measurable timeline is avoiding accountability, and that's a warning sign.

-Data Ownership and Security Responsibilities Must Be Clear
+Data Ownership and Security Responsibilities Must Be Explicit

 Your contract needs crystal-clear language about who owns your data, who can access it, what happens if there's a breach, and who's liable.
 This is where many organizations get surprised because they assume the obvious answer without confirming it in writing.

 Access should be defined narrowly.
 Who at the MSP can access your systems?
-Define this: only personnel directly assigned to your account can access production systems.
+Only personnel directly assigned to your account should access production systems.
 Any access beyond that requires explicit approval.
 How is access logged and audited?
 You should be able to see access logs showing who accessed what and when.
 Require that access is minimized and restricted to people who have a legitimate need.

 Security requirements should be specific, not vague.
 Don't accept "we follow industry best practices for security" because industry best practices are undefined.
-Write specific controls: "MSP will require multi-factor authentication on all internal administrative accounts.
-MSP will use a privileged access management solution for managing credentials to customer systems.
-All employees with access to customer data will undergo background checks.
-MSP will maintain cyber liability insurance with minimum $2 million coverage.
-MSP will provide SOC 2 Type II certification upon request."
+Write specific controls: multi-factor authentication on all internal administrative accounts, a privileged access management solution for managing credentials to customer systems, background checks for all employees with access to customer data, cyber liability insurance with minimum $2 million coverage, and SOC 2 Type II certification provided upon request.

 Pricing escalation is how much the MSP can raise your costs in future years.
 Some contracts allow unlimited increases.
 Some cap increases at inflation.
 Some cap at inflation plus 2%.
 The worst contracts say something vague like "pricing will be reviewed annually and adjusted based on market conditions," which gives the vendor unlimited leverage.